 Received an Unfavorable Ruling from an Arbitrator?
-So what Can be Done?
+What Can be Done?

 There are two basic options available you can either appeal the arbitrator’s decision or you can appeal it.
 If you do not appeal the award then it will then become a final judgment.
 However, if we appeal the arbitration award then your case will continue moving forward in the Superior Court as if the arbitration hearing and arbitrator’s award had never happened.